MortenBjerre/MortenBjerre.github.io/index.md

 There are very small, disconnected areas with majority Hispanic, and therefore not much can be gleaned from that.
 It may be that Hispanic populations mostly live in areas that are majority made up of other races.

 Lastly, the white population seems to live both in the high and low income areas of the city, as well as both the areas with better and worse schools.
+There is no connection to school performance here, at least from the data we have.

+# Conclusion

+While there is a general connection between income of an area and the performance of schools in the area, there is a somewhat weaker connection between school performance and race.
+There is, however, a real divide between the north-west and the south-east of the city, which is only more marked when looking at the top and bottom students.